Spanish

 B.A.
 University of Southern California (USC)

-Professor Ikenushi is from northern Japan.
-She joined Palomar in 2011, teaches Japanese languages, culture & literature courses, and administers the Japanese Program.
-Her research interests focus on women's studies in pre-modern and modern literature, with an emphasis on women in the lower echelons of society.
-Her recent article, “Reinvigoration and Interrogation of the Political Myth of Kiyū’s Suicide in Ariyoshi Sawako’s Furu Amerika ni sode wa nurasaji,” was published in the Journal of Japanese Studies (JJS) Summer 2018 issue, and she is currently working on a book and other articles.
-She has presented her research at conferences in the US and Japan including the American Association of Teachers of Japanese, JAFOR Conference on Asian Studies, South Conference/Association for Asian Studies, Hawaii International Conference on Arts and Humanities, etc.
+Professor Ikenushi joined Palomar College in 2011 and enjoys teaching courses in language, culture and literature.
+Her research focuses on women’s history in premodern and modern Japanese literature, particularly the experiences of marginalized women in society.
+Her article, “Reinvigoration and Interrogation of the Political Myth of Kiyū’s Suicide in Ariyoshi Sawako’s Furu Amerika ni sode wa nurasaji,” was published in the Journal of Japanese Studies.
+This article, along with her translation of the original text, is incorporated into the lecture curriculum for her 130 course.
+Her most recent article is currently under review for publication.
+Professor Ikenushi has presented her research at conferences throughout the US and Japan, including the American Association of Teachers of Japanese, the JAFOR Conference on Asian Studies, and the Southeast Conference of the Association for Asian Studies, among others.

 German